Landscaping a Hillside

 English ivy kills trees

-In sunny areas, I would recommend using a mix of native woody ornamental plant types, some shrubs, small trees and vines.
-I would also use some native grasses, mulch and a few boulders to complete the natural look.
+In sunny areas, I would recommend using a mix of native woody ornamental plant types such as suckering shrubs, small trees, grasses, perennials and vines.
+Add mulch and a few boulders to complete the natural look and your hillside can be covered in native plants that benefit the environment.

 Here are some plant lists I made that you might find useful: